Normal Period Cycle – What’s your Menstrual Flow?

 Once your period starts, the bleeding will usually be the heaviest in the first two days.
 The amount of blood lost in a normal period is about two to three tablespoons or 30-40ml.
 But don’t forget that it always looks like more than it is.
 Some women bleed more heavily than this and may need to change their sanitary towel more frequently.
 Or switch to a higher absorbency.
-Find out more on how much blood you are likely to lose in this article.

 When a woman’s menstrual flow is at its heaviest, the blood tends to be red.
 On lighter days, it may be pink, brown or black – this is all completely normal.
 Hormonal changes before periods can also cause physical and emotional symptoms.

 Will I feel any different?

 Like diarrhoea or back pain, feeling bloated and nauseous, or your breasts getting bigger.
 Some women also feel sad and a bit weepy or irritable before a period.
 These are all signs of what’s known as PMS or premenstrual syndrome.
 Not fun, but all perfectly normal.